ChristianTremblay/pyhaystack/README.rst

   -- Project-Haystack

-New implementation
+Actual implementation
 --------------------------
-We've been reworking everything from the early version.
+Pyhaystack is robust and will be ready for asynchronous development.

-Now, pyhaystack is more robust and will be ready for asynchronous development.
+We have chosen a state machine approach with observer pattern.
+See the docs for more informations.

-This new implementation has been mostly supported by VRT_ and Servisys_.
+This implementation has been mostly supported by VRT_ and Servisys_.
 We are hoping that more people will join us in our effort to build a well working open-source software that will open the door of building data analysis to Python users.

 Dependency
 --------------
-Pyhaystack highly depend on hszinc_ which is a special parser for zinc encoded data.
+Pyhaystack highly depends on hszinc_ which is a special parser for zinc encoded data.
 Zinc was created for project-haystack_ as a CSV replacement.

 For analysis, we also suggest using Pint_ to deal with units.
 It will bring a lot of possibilities